-We’re here to help: Understanding your options when facing 504 Loan Delinquencies and Defaults
+Understanding your options when facing loan delinquencies and defaults

-Borrowers who have trouble meeting their debt obligations for their SBA 504 loan should contact their CDC and lender as early as possible to discuss the situation and options that may be available to assist them.
+Borrowers who have trouble meeting their debt obligations should contact us as early as possible to discuss the situation and options that may be available to assist you.
 Our experience has found that keeping communication channels open yields the best results for the borrower as well as the lender.

 Here are a few common questions that our borrowers pose when their loan becomes delinquent or defaults:

 Your loan is due on the first business day of every month.
 The terms of your loan agreement require the payment to be made by Automated Clearing House (ACH) transfer from your bank to PricewaterhouseCoopers Public Sector LLP, also known as the Central Servicing Agent (CSA).
 If your payment is rejected when the ACH transaction occurs, you may wire the funds as an alternative.
 To avoid any late fees, your loan payment must be posted atPricewaterhouseCoopers Public Sector LLP by the 15th of the month.
 To discuss this further with a CDC representative, contact:

 CDCs are contracted by the SBA to serve as an intermediary for your loan.
 When you secured your loan, the second trust deed portion was packaged, underwritten and funded with CDC’s management.
 After your loan funds, CDC is responsible for monitoring your repayment and loan covenant(s) compliance.
 Your loan is an obligation to the U.S. Small Business Administration (SBA), an Agency of the U.S. Government – not CDC.
 CDC makes recommendations to the SBA on actions associated with your loan, which SBA reviews and either approves or denies.